Location:

 Interior Update: Dash Panel Changes for 1935

-What we cannot see in either feature at the moment, with my apologies, is the updated gauge cluster, which is the third notable design update for 1935.
+What we cannot see in either profile at the moment, with my apologies, is the updated gauge cluster, which is the third notable design update for 1935.
 The update moves the main gauges toward the drive, either side of the steering column, which defines for the cabin that same departure from classic motoring to modern motoring.

-Last Updated: Oct 4, 2024
+Last Updated: Nov 12, 2024